pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 ---
 ## 2011-08-18 01:21:25 - BrenBarn - pyparsing hiding exceptions
-The recent post on _trim_arity mentioned this issue of pyparsing gobbling up common exception classes, assuming it knows what they're from, and then masking them.
+The recent post on `_trim_arity` mentioned this issue of pyparsing gobbling up common exception classes, assuming it knows what they're from, and then masking them.
 I've encountered this a few times, but I just ran into a really irritating instance of it that took quite a while to track down.
-I had created a custom class that was created as part of a parseAction, and the <u>repr</u> of that class contained a bug that cuased it to raise an IndexError.
+I had created a custom class that was created as part of a parseAction, and the `__repr__` of that class contained a bug that cuased it to raise an IndexError.

 The result of this was that my pyparsing code failed with ParseException 'reasons' (i.e., 'error on line X, column Y') only when debugging was enabled.
 This really just doesn't seem right.